 Value-branded products are everywhere.
 New companies seem to pop up overnight.
-How to tell the quality from the questionable?
-The reliable vs. the risky?
-Product certification is one of your best tools.
+Product certification is one of your best tools to tell the quality from the questionable, reliable to the risky.

 Buying on price and availability can expose users to avoidable risk.
 Product certification lets you know that a product is safe and reliable.
 It’s a benchmark for product quality.
 A guidepost leading you to reliable manufacturers.